 - Plan to take a few minutes at the start of the test to do the following:

-- Promise yourself a reward.
-Choose something you'll really enjoy (a movie, a sundae, buying yourself something, etc.) Be specific, and really visualize this reward.
+* Promise yourself a reward when you finish the test.
+Choose something you'll really enjoy (a movie or time with a good book, a special ice cream treat, etc.) Be specific, and really visualize this reward.
 You will do this for yourself no matter how you do on the exam, preferably that same day.
 Then flash to this image when you are feeling most stressed.

 - De-stress during the test.